arrowarchive/Old-Arrowarchive/docs/FAQ.md

 * What program do you draw with?

 **I draw with *Clip Studio Paint* on iOS.
-I have two years of experience with the PC version, but I switched with to the iPad version in June.**
+I have two years of experience with the PC version, but I switched to the iPad version in June.**

 * What are your favorite things to draw?